A New Approach to Extract Fetal Electrocardiogram Using Affine Combination of Adaptive Filters: Related Work

 \subsection{FECG Extraction}

 There are many methods and approaches proposed for the detection of FECG signals.
 And they can be roughly divided into two major categories - denoising and signal separation.

-First, treating the maternal signal as noise and then filtering out the maternal signal using methods such as matched filtering~\cite{f}, adaptive filtering~\cite{g} and modified adaptive filtering~\cite{h}.
-RLS based adaptive noise cancellation (ANC) method has also been used to remove MECG in non-invasive FECG extraction~\cite{u}.
-Combination based approaches try to combine multiple LMS filters together, in which the step size on LMS filter can affect the performance of the combined LMS filter on FECG extraction.
+First, treating the maternal signal as noise and then filtering out the maternal signal using methods such as matched filtering~\cite{f}, adaptive filtering~\cite{g}, and modified adaptive filtering~\cite{h}.
+RLS-based adaptive noise cancellation (ANC) method has also been used to remove MECG in non-invasive FECG extraction~\cite{u}.
+Combination-based approaches try to combine multiple LMS filters together, in which the step size on the LMS filter can affect the performance of the combined LMS filter on FECG extraction.
 Thus, the combination strategy can be evaluated using qualitatively methods~\cite{w}\cite{x}.
-Moreover the multiple sub-filter method can be applied to extract FECG and for acoustic echo cancellation \cite{pauline2022robust}~\cite{g}~\cite{t}.
+Moreover, the multiple sub-filter methods can be applied to extract FECG and for acoustic echo, cancellation \cite{pauline2022robust}~\cite{g}~\cite{t}.

 Second, the maternal signal and the fetal signal are treated as two independent signals and separated by certain methods such as blind source separation (BSS), independent component analysis (ICA), and singular value decomposition (SVD)~\cite{l}~\cite{j}.
-However, these methods usually imposes strong, unrealistic assumptions that the signal and noises are mixed in a stationary manner \cite{sameni2008extraction}.
+However, these methods usually impose strong, unrealistic assumptions that the signal and noises are mixed in a stationary manner \cite{sameni2008extraction}.